huynguy-db/arcion-docs/content/docs/instructional-docs/source-db-setup/Oracle.md

     host: localhost #Replace localhost with your oracle host name
     port: 1521 #Replace the default port number 1521 if needed
-    service-name: IO #Replace IO with the service name that contains the schema you will be replicated
+    service-name: IO #Replace IO with the service name of your Oracle Listener

-    username: 'REPLICANT' #Replace REPLICANT with your username of the user that connects to your oracle server
+    username: 'REPLICANT' #Replace REPLICANT with your username to connect to Oracle
     password: 'Replicant#123' #Replace Replicant#123 with the your user's password

     max-connections: 30 #Maximum number of connections replicant can open in Oracle